samboy/genius-blocker/README.md

 files) Genius blocker.

 This blocker blocks Genius’ genius.it URLs, their bookmarklet, and their Chrome extension.
-This script also blocks hypothes.is (via.hypothes.is URLs, the Hypothes.is bookmarklet, and the Hypothes.is Chrome extension), a web annotation service similar to Genius.
+This script also blocks Hypothes.is (via.hypothes.is URLs, the Hypothes.is bookmarklet, and the Hypothes.is Chrome extension), a web annotation service similar to Genius.

+This script includes checks for ancient versions of IE (Internet Explorer), so users of, say, IE 8 won’t get Javascript errors when we change a function’s prototype.
+Neither Genius nor Hypothes.is function when the version of IE is too old to run this blocker.

 ## What is Genius?